b---c/oauth-token-bff/main.md

 ## Mismatch between security characteristics of token requestor and API caller

 Some authorization servers might express in their access tokens whether the client obtaining it authenticated itself, or it behaved as a public client.
-Resource servers might rely on that information to infer the nature and security characteristics of the application presenting the access token to them, and use that to drive authorization decisions (eg only applow certain operations if the caller is a confidential client).
-The pattern described here obtains an access token thru the backend, a confidential client, but the access token is ultimately used by code executing in a far less secure environment.
+Resource servers might rely on that information to infer the nature and security characteristics of the application presenting the acc  ess token to them, and use that to drive authorization decisions (eg only allow certain operations if the caller is a confidential client).
+The pattern described here obtains an access token through the backend, a confidential client, but the access token is ultimately used by code executing in a far less secure environment.
 Resource servers knowing that their clients will use this pattern SHOULD refrain from using the client authentication type as a factor in authorization decision, or, whenever possible, should use whatever extensions the authorization server of choice offers to signal that the requested access tokens will not be used by a confidential client.
 As there are no standards to express in an access token the nature of the client authentication used in obtaining the token itself, this document does not provide a specific mechanism to influence the authorization server and leaves the task, in the rare cases it might be necessary, to individual implementations.

 ## Mismatch between scopes in a request vs cached tokens